wangxiaoyunanne/docs/source/hive_proj.html.md

 #### Gunrock
   - Results of profiling indicate that the Gunrock implementation is bound by memory latency.
   - The device memory bandwidth is 297GB/s -- within the expected range for Gunrock graph analytics.
-  - 92% of the runtime is spent in the advance operater.
+  - 92% of the runtime is spent in the advance operator.

 #### GraphBLAS
  - 99% of time is spent in cuSPARSE's `csrgemm` routines